hashicorp/consul/website/source/docs/agent/checks.html.md

   `timeout` field in the check definition.

 * HTTP + Interval - These checks make an HTTP `GET` request every Interval (e.g. every 30 seconds) to the specified URL.
 The status of the service depends on the HTTP response code: any `2xx` code is considered passing, a `429 Too Many Requests` is a warning, and anything else is a failure.
 This type of check should be preferred over a script that uses `curl` or another external process to check a simple HTTP operation.
+By default, HTTP checks are `GET` requests unless the `method` field specifies a different method.
+Additional header fields can be set through the `header` field which is a map of lists of strings, e.g. `{"x-foo": ["bar", "baz"]}`.
 By default, HTTP checks will be configured with a request timeout equal to the check interval, with a max of 10 seconds.
 It is possible to configure a custom HTTP check timeout value by specifying the `timeout` field in the check definition.
 The output of the check is limited to roughly 4K.
 Responses larger than this will be truncated.
   HTTP checks also support SSL.
 By default, a valid SSL certificate is expected.
   Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.

 * TCP + Interval - These checks make an TCP connection attempt every Interval (e.g. every 30 seconds) to the specified IP/hostname and port.
 If no hostname